mrzli/value-transformer/README.md

 #### `groupBy`

-Groups the input iterable items into map entries, using the `keySelector` function to determine the key of each item.
+Groups the input iterable into a map.
+Items are grouped by key using the `keySelector` function.
 Under each key, items are collected into an array.

 ```ts
 const input = [